space-wizards/docs/src/en/proposals/theshued-librarian-workflow.md

 | 2983.12.23 | 2455.08.12 |
 | 1644.04.12 | 1982.11.01 |
 ```
-The number of dates depends on the complexity of the study.
-Easy - 2 dates.
-Meduum is 4 dates.
-Difficult - 8 dates.
 Next, the player needs to find certain items on the station that store these hash dates.
 The following tool will help him to do this.

 "Analyser of history echoes"